Chart Color Schemes

 Health performance in East Mackay is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-The rate of private health cover is exceptionally high at approximately 59% of the total population (2,247 people).
-The most common medical conditions are arthritis and mental health issues, impacting 8.1 and 7.9% of residents respectively.
-A total of 68.1% of residents declare themselves completely clear of medical ailments, compared to 69.7% across the Rest of Qld.
-The area has 18.3% of residents aged 65 and over (700 people), which is higher than the 16.2% in the Rest of Qld.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The most common medical conditions are arthritis and mental health issues, impacting 8.1 and 7.9% of residents respectively, while 68.1% declared themselves completely clear of medical ailments compared to 67.6% across Rest of Qld.
+Health outcomes among the working-age population are broadly typical.
+The area has 18.3% of residents aged 65 and over (700 people), lower than the 20.4% in Rest of Qld.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health